YOUR THEATRE TEAM

 ABBA - STAGE DOOR

-Abba is a Wolfdodle and will grow up to be a big girl (it is the Husky in her).
+Abba is a Wolfdodle and as you see she has grown up to be a big girl (it is the Husky in her).
 Apart from stage door she will also be responsible for getting lots of attention.